yudppp/styled-formatter/README.md

    npm install
    ```

-3. Run tests:
+3. Run tests to verify changes:
    ```bash
    npm test
    ```

-4. Make your changes and create a pull request.
+4. Create a pull request with your changes.

 ---

 ## License

 This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.
+See the [LICENSE](https://yudppp.mit-license.org/) file for details.